 There is a possibility it was built by Janvier Monneron in 1817.
 In 1886, it was annexed by L'Union Saint-Félix.

-The origin of Britannia goes back in the end of 1790s, which was known as Constance.
-In 2002, Britannia was closed!.
+The origin of Britannia goes back to the end of the 1790s, which was known as Constance.
+In 2002, Britannia was closed!

 Black River District

-The sugar mill of Albion was already existed in the beginning of 1850s.
-It operated until 1906 and acquired by Médine in 1937.
+The sugar mill of Albion existed at the beginning of the 1850s.
+It operated until 1906 and was acquired by Médine in 1937.

 Henri Viader built the sugar mill in 1851.
 It was demolished in 1890.
 Today, the land has been divided into residential properties.

 According to some texts, it was constructed in 1860 by Amédée Perrot.
 It was closed in 1897 due to transportation and financial issues.

 Constructed in the 18th century by Pierre St Aubin.
 It was bought by Albion in 1882 and was demolished in the same year.

 Also known as Saint Sauveur, the L'Amitié sugar mill was owned by Louis Saintou in 1857 and was closed in 1868.

 Originated in 1851, the Médine was the biggest sugar mill in the West, and in 2019, it was closed due to financial loss.